symfony-cmf/symfony-cmf-docs/cookbook/routing/remove_trailing_slash.rst

 .. index::
     single: Redirect URLs with a trailing slash

-Redirect URLs with a trailing slash
+Redirect URLs With a Trailing Slash
 ===================================

 The goal of this tutorial is to demonstrate how to redirect URLs with